rcy0228/azure-spring-cloud-training/10-blue-green-deployment/README.md

 }
 ```

-## Task 1 : Deploy the new application to a new "green" deployment
+## Task 2 : Deploy the new application to a new "green" deployment

-1. Build a new version of the application and deploy it to a new `deployment` called `green`:
+1. Navigate to Git Bash and build a new version of the application and deploy it to a new `deployment` called `green`:

 ```bash
 cd weather-service